TZ-fn/CovidMap/README.md

 On the details page, users can check the number of cases and deaths day by day for a year back.
 They are displayed on two area charts.

+Users can also switch between dark and light color themes using a switch in the top-right corner of the header.

 ## Live version

-Live version can be found [here](https://covid-map-chi.vercel.app/).
+The live version can be found [here](https://covid-map-chi.vercel.app/).

 ## Technologies I used